frederic-perez/AmE-dictionary/data/dictionary.md

 __enduring__ _v_
 __enervate__ _v_ To weaken.
 __engage__ _v_ _I’m engaged with my work._
-__engine room__ _idiom_ The main source of talent, power, or ability in a team or group, likened to the room that houses a ship’s engine. _Sarah is our engine room, so with her injured, I’m not sure how we'll be able to win on Saturday._
+__engine room__ _idiom_ The main source of talent, power, or ability in a team or group, likened to the room that houses a ship’s engine. _Sarah is our engine room, so with her injured, I’m not sure how we’ll be able to win on Saturday._
 __engross__ _v_ :two::hammer::dart: (engrossed)
 __engrossing__ _adj_ :astonished: Capable of arousing and holding the attention. _Syn_ absorbing, fascinating, gripping, riveting _The book was so engrossing that I did not notice when the lights were turned out in the library._
 __engulf__ _v_